SparkyTruck/deepmd-jax/README.md

 pip install -e ./deepmd-jax
 ```

+The '-e' flag installs the package in editable mode, so you can feel free to modify the code in the package.

 ## Quick Start

 ### Preparing Your Dataset
-To train a model, prepare a dataset in the DeepMD-kit format as described in the [DeepMD-kit documentation](https://docs.deepmodeling.com/projects/deepmd/en/r2/data/system.html).
+To train a model, prepare a dataset in the [DeepMD-kit format](https://docs.deepmodeling.com/projects/deepmd/en/r2/data/system.html).
 Note: Currently only supports periodic systems.

 ### Training a Model
-Once your dataset is ready, do something like
+Once your dataset is ready, train a model like this:

 ```python
 from deepmd_jax.train import train